-For these genuine organisations money is everything, if they had money they would pay for a local worker to do the job and put money back into the local economy.
-So ask yourself when you wonder why you have to pay to volunteer why they should take valuable resources away from the cause or the community to host volunteers?
+For these genuine organisations money is everything, so why shouldn’t you pay for your own room, board and food?
+If these organisations had money they would pay for a local worker to do the job and put money back into the local economy.
+So ask yourself when you wonder why you have to pay to volunteer why they should take valuable resources away from the cause or the community to support you?
 For the volunteers who have educated and highly qualified skills such as vets, doctors, nurses or other specialists in their field, then there are genuine international agencies such as Medicins San Frontieres, the Peace Corps or others who will provide room and board for those skills in return for a long term commitment of a few months or more.
 For everyone else, frankly you are not valuable enough.
 You have a role to play and can still help, but you will have to pay your own way.

 Thinking about these things before you decid to volunteer will not only help you decide if volunteering is right for you or not, but will also help make sure that your time and efforts go to a worthy cause and actually do some good.

 12 Questions You Should Ask Before Volunteering Abroad.

 How Backpacking And Volunteering Can Help Your Career.

 How To Volunteer With Wildlife On Your Gap Year.